-AstroTurf, the inventor of synthetic turf and a leading innovator in the industry, has partnered with some of the top leaders in the sport of baseball and soccer to launch the AstroTurf Baseball Coaches Advisory Council and the Soccer Coaches Advisory Council.
+AstroTurf, the inventor of synthetic turf and a leading innovator in the industry, has partnered with some of the top leaders in the sport of baseball, soccer and Field hockey to launch the AstroTurf Baseball Coaches Advisory Council, the Soccer Coaches Advisory Council and the Field Hockey Coaches Advisory Council.

 As AstroTurf continues its commitment to developing the best possible products for each sport, we felt it was essential to get input from those whose expectations for safety, durability, and performance are of the highest priority.

-The councils will meet to discuss product expectations, challenges, and technological advancements that are coming more and more rapidly in baseball and soccer surfacing.
+The councils will meet to discuss product expectations, challenges, and technological advancements that are coming more and more rapidly in baseball, soccer and field hockey surfacing.

 Baseball Advisory Council

 Applegate was hired as the CSU Pueblo Head Baseball Coach in June of 2021.
 A graduate of CSU Pueblo and a member of the 1994 team that resurrected the baseball program, Applegate brings nearly 25 years of coaching experience at the NCAA Division I level to the ThunderWolves.
 Applegate had spent the last seven seasons as an assistant coach at the United States Naval Academy where he also served as the pitching coach and co-recruiting coordinator.
 He also had stints as an assistant at NCAA Division I University of California, Riverside, Brigham Young University and the United States Air Force Academy.
 In all, Applegate has developed more than 30 players who have signed to Major League Baseball organizations.